Asana/python-asana-preview/docs/ProjectBriefsApi.md

     api_instance = project_briefs_api.ProjectBriefsApi(api_client)
     project_gid = "1331" # str | Globally unique identifier for the project.
     update_project_brief_request = UpdateProjectBriefRequest(
-        data=ProjectBriefRequest(None),
+        data=ProjectBriefRequest(
+            title="Stuff to buy — Project Brief",
+            html_text="<body>This is a <strong>project brief</strong>.</body>",
+            text="This is a project brief.",
+        ),
     ) # UpdateProjectBriefRequest | The project brief to create.
     opt_pretty = True # bool | Provides “pretty” output.
 Provides the response in a “pretty” format.
 In the case of JSON this means doing proper line breaking and indentation to make it readable.
-This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["text","html_text","project","permalink_url","title"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
+This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["html_text","title","project","permalink_url","text"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include. (optional)

     # Example passing only required values which don't have defaults set
     try: